Why Are Common Jetski Services So Expensive When Compared to My Car?

 Sometimes these o-rings can be used again if a trained technician with the proper tools and experience removes the oil filter cover, but since a leaking o-ring can fill the engine bay with oil, it's a good practice to change them.

 Marine grade parts are expensive.
 Did you ever see a spark plug that costs $22?
-If you have a certain model of Jetski with a fuel injected engine, that is what the plugs actually cost.
-A sparkplug for a 91 Chevy costs $2.50.
-That's $66 for a three cylinder engine!.
-If you own a boat, you know exactly how much these items cost if you've had any service done.
+If you have a certain model of Jetski with a fuel injected engine, that is what the spark plugs cost.
+That's $66 for a three cylinder engine!
+If you own a boat, you know exactly how expensive quality parts can be.

 Here's the trap...

 Jetskis list an oil capacity in their owners manual, but in some cases adding that amount of oil results in an overfill!